 Mark Kühler is the do-it-yourself king.
 As a trained master bricklayer, Mark knows exactly what is important in construction.
 We were allowed to accompany Mark during the construction of his new slat roof from my-pergola24.

-Mark guides us through the most important steps and shows how he implemented the necessary steps for his slat roof.
+Mark guides us through the most important steps and shows how he does his louvered roof took the necessary steps.

 Mark is planning a pergola roof for his backyard to protect his pool from dirt and debris.